 Data isn't just an android from Star Trek, it's a valuable tool for inventory forecasting.

 Inventory forecasting can help you prepare for changes in consumer demand, uncover new opportunities for inventory, and increase your profits.
 That's why it's important to understand how to calculate ending inventory.
 It can also be daunting when developing an inventory manager salary and job description.

 Read on to discover how inventory forecasting works, the elements needed for it, and the tools you can use to do it.

 How to Do Inventory Forecasting

 Inventory forecasting is a method of inventory control used to predict future inventory levels needed to meet demand.
 This is accomplished by looking at historical data and combining it with future assumptions on demand cycles and sales trends for each SKU number.
-Software and spreadsheets are used to calculate the reorder point formula, determine what to keep a safety stock of, or if something should be discontinued.
+Software and spreadsheets are used to calculate the reorder point formula, inventory days formula, determine what to keep a safety stock of, or if something should be discontinued.

 Collecting data is the most important part of inventory forecasting.
 This requires a strong inventory management program.
 Sales trends, stock issues, and dead stock (see dead stock meaning) are just a few of the things that can be uncovered by taking regular inventory.

 How to Forecast Inventory Levels

 To forecast inventory levels, you must first take inventory at least twice.
 These can be physical inventories, an inventory cycle count, or the use of a perpetual inventory program.
 From there, you can determine what products are selling well and if they are nearing their reorder point.
 This lets you predict future sales trends based on historical sales.

 You can also use ABC inventory analysis to organize the products by value and establish goals for each.
 This will let you invest more into purchasing, marketing, and selling the most in-demand products.